onexianjian/v8wiki/Getting-Started-with-Embedding.md

 `./hello_world`
 6. You will see `Hello, World!`.

 Of course this is a very simple example and it's likely you'll want to do more than just execute scripts as strings!
-For more information see the [Embedder's Guide](Embedder's Guide).
+For more information see the [[Embedder's Guide|Embedder's Guide]].
 If you are looking for an example which is in sync with master simply check out the file [`hello_world.cc`](https://chromium.googlesource.com/v8/v8/+/master/samples/hello-world.cc).